 App actions and slices can be registered by an application to handle one or more intents, and allow developers to associate capabilities and content of their application with the intent embedded in other parts of the system.
 These actions have been nicknamed visual intents, as they expose the intent handlers a developer includes within their application, in the form of a button or other UI component.
 It is not too different from the implicit intents discussed above, however instead of hard-coding the desired action (like a open camera button), Google is using a dynamic, ever-growing list of 'actions', as well as utilising machine learning to ensure your functionality appears throughout the system.
 Included in these places are the Android launcher, smart text selection, Google Search, Google Assistant, the Play Store, and more.

-App Actions within Google Search to open the Fandango app to purchase Black Panther tickets or open the trailer for Black Panther in Youtube.
+The above image shows App Actions within Google Search to open the Fandango app to purchase Black Panther tickets or open the trailer for Black Panther in Youtube.

-A action in the smart text selection to open the Spotify app on the Taylor Swift artist screen.
+The image here shows an action in the smart text selection to open the Spotify app on the Taylor Swift artist screen.